How to get to Iceland

 Delta Air Lines is a major airline based in the United States.
 The airline operates an extensive domestic and international network serving all continents except Antarctica.
 Delta and its subsidiaries operate over 4,000 flights every day.
 Delta is the sixth-oldest operating airline by foundation date, and the oldest airline still operating in the United States.
 On October 29, 2008, Delta acquired Northwest Airlines to form the world's largest airline in terms of scheduled passengers carried.
 It is now the world's second largest airline in terms of passenger traffic after United but it remains the world's largest airline in terms of fleet size.

 EasyJet Airline is a British airline headquartered at London Luton Airport.
 It carries more passengers than any other United Kingdom-based airline, operating domestic and international scheduled services on over 500 routes between 118 European, North African, and West Asian airports.
 As of 30 September 2009, it employed 8,000 people, based throughout Europe but mainly in the UK.
-EasyJet has seen rapid expansion since its establishment in 1995, having grown through a combination of acquisitions and base openings fuelled by consumer demand for low-cost air travel.
+EasyJet has seen rapid expansion since its establishment in 1995, having grow btm20n through a combination of acquisitions and base openings fuelled by consumer demand for low-cost air travel.
 The airline, along with subsidiary airline EasyJet Switzerland, now operates over 200 aircraft, mostly Airbus A319.
 It has 19 bases across Europe, the most important one being Gatwick.
 In 2010, EasyJet carried 42.4 million passengers and is the second-largest low-cost carrier in Europe, behind Ryanair.

 Air Berlin is Germany's second largest airline, after Lufthansa, and Europe's sixth largest airline in terms of passengers.
 The airline operates an extensive network including holiday destinations in the Mediterranean region, the Canary Islands and North Africa as well as intercontinental destinations in Southeast Asia, the Caribbean and the Americas.
 Air Berlin concentrates on serving major German and European cities to attract business traffic.
 A total of 23 German cities are served, more than any other airline.